testhubneki/library/README.md

 9. Run php artisan serve

+<p>App use passport OAuth2 for authenticating and spatie/laravel-activitylog for users log</p>
 <p>Use Postman or other tools x-api-key must use in header(api key stored in root config/api.php )</p>
 <p>In Postman or other tools in Headers  key Accept value application/json and  key Content-Type value application/json</p>
 <p>When you logi in use token for authorization in Postman->Authorisation->Type choose Bearer Token</p>